Change application navigation using the SiteMap

-The following image shows the web application navigation bar,showing the available areas.
-The default areas are SFA (SALES), CS (SERVICE), MA (MARKETING), Settings (SETTINGS), and HLP (HELP).
+The following image shows the web application navigation bar.
+The default areas shown are SFA ( Sales), CS ( Service), MA ( Marketing), Settings ( Settings), and HLP ( Help Center).

 Selectable areas appear at the bottom of the navigation bar.
-When an area is selected the area displays as the selected area.
+When an area is selected, the area displays as the selected area.
 The most recently used subarea for that area is automatically shown.
-When the selected area is clicked or tapped, the available groups and subareas are displayed as shown in the following image:
+When the selected area is chosen, the available groups and subareas are displayed as shown in the following image.

-The following diagram shows the CRM for Outlook navigation.
+The following diagram shows the Dynamics 365 for Outlook navigation.
 Microsoft Outlook presents each navigation area in alphabetical order in a tree view instead of using the order specified in the SiteMap.
-Each person can choose to position the reading pane at the bottom as shown or on the side.
-They can also choose not to show it.
+Each person can position the reading pane at the bottom as shown or on the side.
+They can also hide it.
 Each entity can be configured to determine whether it will display the reading pane.
-For more information, see Editable Entity Properties.
+More information: Editable entity properties